sepideh-shamsizadeh/sepideh-shamsizadeh.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Information Technology, Kermanshah University of Technology, 2014
+* B.S. in **Information Technology Engineering**, Kermanshah University of Technology, 2014
-* M.S. in Health Information Technology Engineering, University of Tehran, 2017
+* M.S. in Health **Information Technology Engineering**, University of Tehran, 2017
-* M.S in Computer Engineering_Artificial Intelligence and Robotics, University of Padova, 2023
+* M.S in Computer Engineering_**Artificial Intelligence and Robotics**, University of Padova, 2023

 Work experience
 ======
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
+* **Sep 2022 - Sep 2023: Research Assistant in Computer vision and Robotics**

-  * Github University
-  * Duties included: Merging pull requests
+  University of Padova, IAS-lab, Italy

+  * Proposed an autolabeling framework to annotate people in panoramic videos with their position in the robot's frame, resulted with 15-fold speed up in labeling time.
+  * Expertise in **People Detection and Tracking**, **Sensor Fusion**, **Camera and LiDAR Calibration**, and **Data Annotation**.
-  * Supervisor: Professor Hub
+  * Supervisor: Professor Emanuele Menegatti

+* **Jun 2021 - Sep 2021: Intern Machine Learning Engineer**

+  PRACE Summer Of HPC-Cineca, Italy

+  * Engineered and trained machine learning models on HPC platforms, achieving a 10% improvement in anomaly detection accuracy through reduced reproduction error on normal data.
+  * Expertise in **Autoencoders**, **Machine Learning models**, **LSTM**, and **Time series** data processing.

 Skills
 ======
 * Skill 1